Best Heart Rate Monitors for Running of 2024

 • Need Garmin device to take advantage of all of the features

-• Records data without a watch but will not record actual activity unless it is started on a Garmin device
+• Records data without a watch but will not record actual activity unless you start it on a Garmin device

 Sensor Type: ECG | Battery Type: CR 2032 | Battery Life: 360 hours | Strap Sizes: 23.5-42 inches (60–106 centimeters) Optional strap extender: 23.5-56 inches (60–142 centimeters) | Connectivity: ANT+ (unlimited), Bluetooth (3 connections)